stelligent/stelligent_demo/README.md

 ==> ./deploy.nando.automation.demo.sh

-This demo launches three instances in a VPC.
-One command and control box with puppet and jenkins, and two webservers with an ELB in front resolved via route53 cname alias.
+This demo launches three instances in a VirtualPrivateCloud.
+One command and control box with puppet and jenkins, and a webserver AutoScalingGroup tied to an ElasticLoadBalancer, resolved by a Route53 cname alias.
+SimpleStorageService is used to store static templates, manifests, and encrypted keys.

 The web service serves up "Juxtapo-random": two random instagram images juxtaposed for postmodern study.
-Jenkins deploys http://nando-automation-demo.elasticoperations.com, based on SCM of this github repo, updating the images and their layout on the page.
-A test suite ensures the images are valid, sized appropriately, tags pass decency tests, and that the image placement makes sense from a UI feng shui perspective.
+Jenkins deploys http://nando-automation-demo.elasticoperations.com, based on SourceControlManagement of this github repo, updating the images and their layout on the page.

+Acceptance tests ensure the images are valid, sized appropriately, tags pass decency tests, and that the image placement makes sense from a UserInterface feng shui perspective.
+Security tests ensure the application has been deployed securely.

 # Pipeline Blueprint